Georgepon/us_census_exercise/README.md

 - Next Steps
 - Appendix: Some additional, interactive visualisations

 At the start of each section, you can find some commentary and the main takeaways in the form of text and bullet points.

+## The presentation
+A slide deck which contains the main points of the exercise, structured to be presented to an external stakeholder, can be found at